 Material Test & Measurement: Taber Industries' Material Test & Measurement Division is a global leader for the design and manufacture of high quality, affordable test instruments.
 Used to evaluate the physical properties of materials, Taber instruments play a critical role in the way companies test the durability of their products.
 Best known for our expertise in abrasion and surface wear, Taber also offers solutions to measure resistance to scratch, mar and scuff damage; along with bending resiliency and stiffness.

-Taber Transducers: In 1955, Taber's product line was expanded with the acquisition of bonded foil strain gage pressure transducers from Frederick Flader - former chief engineer of the Curtis Wright Aircraft Company.
+Taber Transducers: In 1955, Taber's product line was expanded with the acquisition of bonded foil strain gage pressure transducers from Fredric Flader, Inc, a gas turbine engine development company.
+(Fredric Flader was an aircraft designer and former Chief Engineer of the Curtiss-Wright Corporation’s Airplane Division in Buffalo, NY during WWII.).
 Taber pressure measurement products are engineered for high reliability environments (space, satellite aerospace, military applications) along with demanding industrial markets (oil and gas, marine).
 Taber's history of providing high quality instrumentation for critical pressure measurement applications has involved Taber transducers in countless programs involving life support, ground support and flight hardware for space, aviation and military vehicle applications.